What are personal data?

 Personal data can be divided into three groups:

 Directly identifiable information.
 Can easily be linked to a specific person, such as their name, address and personal ID number.

 Indirectly identifiable information.
 A combination of several pieces of descriptive information that can be linked to a specific person, such as their gender, age, diagnosis, profession and place of residence.

 De-identified/pseudonym information.
-Identifying elements in the information have been removed, and a connection key has been created instead.
+Identifying elements in the information have been removed.
+This can be additional information, such as name, institution, department and profession.
+In stead, a connection key can be created.
 The connection key is used to retrace who the information is about.
-Even though the information is anonymous when the connection key is not used, this is covered by regulations relating to personal data.
+Even though the information is anonymous when additional information is removed or the connection key is not in use, this is covered by regulations relating to personal data.

 Anonymous information is not personal data, since it cannot be linked to an identifiable person.
 Such information is therefore not covered by the Privacy regulation.

 Read more about Personal data (NO) on the Norwegian Data Protection Authority’s website.

 - Special categories (sensitive personal data)